-These homemade dill pickles are easy to make and great as-is, but feel free to customize the “per jar” ingredients used to your own tastes.
+This homemade dill pickles recipe is easy to make and great as-is, but feel free to customize the “per jar” ingredients to your own tastes.

 Usually, I'm really "freestyle" in the kitchen - even with baking - but my background in microbiology did instil a healthy fear of botulism in me.
 (That's a nice way to say that I'm probably OVERLY paranoid about it, right?)